kedacore/keda-docs/content/blog/keda-2.0-beta.md

 +++
-title = "Give KEDA 2.0 (Alpha) a test drive" date = 2020-08-17 # TODO: Update with actual date author = "KEDA Maintainers"
+title = "Give KEDA 2.0 (Beta) a test drive" date = 2020-08-17 # TODO: Update with actual date author = "KEDA Maintainers"
 +++

-Today, we are happy to share that our first **alpha version of KEDA 2.0 is available**! 🎊
+Today, we are happy to share that our first **beta version of KEDA 2.0 is available**! 🎊

 # Highlights